 Entry with an HND in a relevant engineering subject may be possible at the level of technician.
 You can then choose to top-up to a degree in order to work towards the role of engineer.

-It is not essential to have a postgraduate qualification to become a communications engineer, but it may be useful and could help with future career development.
-Masters in communication engineering are available.
+A postgraduate qualification isn't essential to become a communications engineer, but it may be useful and could help with future career development.
+Masters degrees in communication engineering are available.

-- the capability to concentrate under pressure in order to meet tight deadlines;
+- the capability to concentrate under pressure to meet tight deadlines

 - project and people management skills.